wcamer/das/README.md

 ### Favorite Quote selected by: William Cameron

-"Where you think you can or you think you can't... you're right." - Stewart Griffin
+"Where you think you can or you think you can't, you're right. " - Stewart Griffin